svei00/react-portfolio/notes.md

     planned for — fully resolved only by dropping CRA in Phase 2 — the letter of the exit criterion just no longer matches reality typed a while back.
 Flagged to Svei rather than silently marking it done.
+35. Ran the full audit at Svei's request (temporary lockfile, discarded after).
+Found one fixable issue that actually matters: `react-router-dom` (a direct runtime dependency, shipped to the browser — unlike the 5 build-time-only criticals) had a high-severity XSS-via-open-redirect advisory, fixed in `6.30.4`, which is within the existing `^6.3.0` semver range.
+Bumped `package.json` to `"react-router-dom": "^6.30.4"` and installed it — a normal semver-compatible dependency update, not a `--force`/breaking change. `npm run build` verified clean; audit total dropped from 74 to 73 vulnerabilities, the 35 highs dropped to 32.
+The 5 remaining criticals are unchanged and are all react-scripts build-time toolchain (babel, form-data, shell-quote, webpack, websocket-driver) — same conclusion as step 34, only resolved by the Phase 2 migration.